 Date inscription partially illegible, last figure possibly resembles a 9.

-This is the old town of St Tropez.
+This is the old town of St Tropez, France.
 The church is L’Eglise Notre-Dame de l’Assomption.

 John Drawbridge, in conversation with B. de Lange, 1983, noted the “small, human scale of the painting and the groupings of the roofs, which convey aeons of time, tradition, human lives and work – something one would not find in New Zealand.”